-The KonMari method of decluttering and organizing is all the rage and has people decluttering everything from clothing to toys to papers and more.
+The KonMari method of decluttering and organizing has people decluttering everything from clothing to toys to papers and more.
 We’ve updated our popular Ultimate KonMari Decluttering and Organizing checklist and made it even BETTER, so you can truly declutter and organize once and for all!

 The ultimate KonMari decluttering checklist I posted years ago is one of our most popular blog posts, and I still get tagged on Instagram years later with people using it which makes my organizing geek heart skip a beat.